swcarpentry/sql-novice-survey/_episodes/06-agg.md

 > > ~~~
 > > {: .sql}
 > >
-> > This produces what we want!
-But, lo and behold, we can combine this into a single query using something called subqueries!
+> > This produces what we want, but we can combine this into a single query using subqueries.
 > >
 > > ~~~
 > > SELECT reading - (SELECT avg(reading) FROM Survey WHERE quant='rad') FROM Survey WHERE quant = 'rad';